 - Armor-Piercing Question: He does this to Cheren by asking him what would he do after becoming Champion.

-- Bait-and-Switch Boss: You don't get the traditional battle against the Champion this time after all.
-Rather, when you enter his chamber, N will have curbstomped his entire team, and raise a huge castle up, making the actual final bosses the version mascot, N, and Ghetsis.
+- Bait-and-Switch Boss: You don't get the traditional battle against the Champion in Pokémon Black and White.
+Rather, when you enter his chamber, N has curbstomped his entire team, and raises a huge castle up, making the actual final bosses the version mascot, N, and Ghetsis.
 You do get to fight him during rematches, though.

 - Big Good: Of Unova.

 - Bonus Boss: In Black 2 and White 2.
-Aside from appearing in the World Tournament, he can battled only once after beating the Elite Four.
-However, he lost his cut-in intro and his battle theme.
-He recovers his battle theme for the PWT Champions Tournament, though.
+Aside from appearing in the World Tournament, he can battled once after beating the Elite Four.

-- Dead Sidekick: It's mentioned several times throughout the game that Alder spends a lot of time wandering when he's not taking challengers due to the death of one of his Pokémon.
-In the post-game he mentions it was his starter, but the species is never revealed.
+- Dead Sidekick: It's mentioned several times throughout Black and White that Alder spends a lot of time wandering when he's not taking challengers due to the death of one of his Pokémon.
+In the post-game he mentions it was his starter which is a Larvesta.

 - Dramatic Wind: Blows both before you battle him, and in his sprite animation.
 Even though you're inside.